Cavatappi Pasta Recipe

 If you wish, you can also save a tablespoon or two of the pasta water from either type of pasta to leave in or mix into the pasta.
 This will help the sauce cling to the pasta better.

-- Sausage – Either leave it out completely for a plant-based meal, or substitute with shredded chicken.
+- Sausage – Either leave it out completely for a plant-based meal or substitute it with shredded chicken.

 - Turn this into a creamy Cavatappi pasta by mixing the dressing with a bit of heavy whipping cream.
-You can use your judgement here, but a quarter to a half a cup should be more than enough.
+You can use your judgment here, but a quarter to half a cup should be more than enough.

 - Add extra flavor to the dressing by adding a splash of white wine.

 - Stir some basil pesto into the dressing for some pesto cavatappi

 - Add mushrooms sautéd in some garlic butter.